-There is a new form of customer service faux pas doing the rounds, and it comes in the form of the Social Media snub.
+There is a new form of customer service faux pas and it comes in the form of the Social Media Snub.

 – To avoid dealing with you, the receptionist ignores your presence and picks up the phone before you reach the counter

 – The bartender who serves the people around you without even acknowledging your existence

 – Or the team members who are so engrossed in their conversation with their workmates they don’t even realise you are there.

 A snub shows blatant disrespect and is the most significant way to lose customers, resulting in them bad-mouthing you, and sending them directly to your competitors without you ever having the chance to win them back or apologise.

 The Snub is even more prominently online and is even worse in this form as there is no hiding from it.
 The disrespect you dish out here is in public, and that can hurt a customer and you much more.

 The problem is that it can be so easily done.
 With so many companies engaging in Social Media without a solid plan, strategy or system, it is quite easy for posts to slip through the net, or remain unanswered for long periods.